05 / 02 / 2020

 We are in a maturing and evolving market.
 So, market readiness and clarity about the new privacy laws and regulations are challenging at times.
 This will resolve itself over time as regulators become more aligned.

-Certainly, there are also technology challenges, but we all work together to keep on top of the latest trends and move at a rapid speed to keep innovating.
+Certainly, there are also technical challenges, but we all work together to keep on top of the latest trends and move at a rapid speed to keep innovating.

-What are the key sector opportunities you’re capitalising on?
+What are the key sector opportunities you’re capitalizing on?